Package 'dda'

 Description

-dda.indep computes DDA test statistics to evaluate asymmetries of predictor-error independence of causally competing models (y ~ x vs. x ~ y).
+dda.indep evaluates asymmetries of predictor-error independence of causally competing models (y ~ x vs. x ~ y). print returns DDA test statistics associated with dda.indep objects.

 Usage